tttocklll/watermark_kit/README.md

 - `codec` ('h264'|'hevc'): default 'h264'.

 Notes:
-- Set `codec: 'hevc'` for HEVC when supported; default is H.264.
+- Default codec is H.264; set `codec: 'hevc'` when supported by the device.
 - Audio is passed through on a best‑effort basis.
-- Rotation is respected via the track `preferredTransform` (anchors apply to the displayed orientation).
+- Anchors apply to the displayed orientation (rotation is handled internally on both iOS and Android).
-- See the example app’s “Video” tab for a complete, working UI.
+- See the example app’s “Video” tab for end‑to‑end usage.

 ## API Reference
 Method: `Future<Uint8List> composeImage({...})`